laro/Cilia/README.md

 1. [Uninitialized automatic variables.](http://eel.is/c++draft/dcl.init#general-7.3)
     - Unclear - haven't people gotten used to it?
     - No initialization means random values.
 In this case they are in fact often zero, but _not always_.
-    - We could warn (or maybe consider it an error) if not initialized,
+    - We could warn (or maybe even consider it an error) if not initialized,
       and use a keyword `noinit` to avoid that warning/error.
       ```
       Int i         // Warning